cadet/CADET-Core/doc/developer_guide/index.rst

 Please feel free to open an `issue on GitHub <https://github.com/cadet/cadet-core/issues>`_ or, even better, write a draft and create a pull request.

 When planning to extend or contribute to CADET-Core, please adhere to our notation style and research software engineering (RSE) best practices.
-For detailed guidance, you can e.g. refer to the `RSE guidelines <https://rse-guidelines.readthedocs.io/en/latest/intro.html>`_.
+For detailed guidance, you can e.g. refer to the `RSE guidelines <https://rse-guidelines.readthedocs.io/en/latest>`_.
-Since some developers may be new to collaborative software development using Git and GitHub, we specifically recommend consulting the `Git RSE guide <https://rse-guidelines.readthedocs.io/en/latest/intro.html>`_.
+Since some contributors may be new to collaborative development with Git and GitHub, we particularly recommend reviewing the Git and GitHub for Collaboration section therein.

 .. toctree::